 Regina is the capital city of Saskatchewan.
-Often known as the Queen City, Regina is the second largest city in the province and is located on Treaty 4 territory, and Homeland of the Métis people.
+Often known as the Queen City, Regina is the second largest city in the province and is located on Treaty 4 territory, and homeland of the Métis.

 Regina is rich in history and heritage and is one of Canada's fastest growing major cities1.
 With plenty of amenities such as shopping malls, grocery stores, libraries, recreation complexes, movie theatres, parks and easy access to health care facilities, Regina has everything a student needs.

 - More than 215,000 people call Regina home.3 Learn more about life in Regina.

 - A friendly and welcoming community.
 The Newcomer Welcome Centre can help you get settled.

 - Explore parks, recreation facilities, the arts and culture scene and events.

 - If you like sports, join the locals and cheer on the Saskatchewan Roughriders, a professional football team or the Regina Pats, a major junior hockey team.

 - As a four-season city, there are endless opportunities for fun.
 Visit a museum, take in a sporting event, visit a local eatery or ski and skate at Wascana Park.